brianpzaide/gamesite/README.md

 The rooms are automatically destroyed when:

 * the game reaches an end state.
-* the other player does'nt join the room with in the time limit.
+* the other player fails to join the room with in the time limit.
 * the player fails to make a move with in the time limit(this limit can be adjusted) on his/her turn.